Skip to Content

 Yield: 8 glasses of 4th of July sangria

-Making Red, White & Blue Sangria for the 4th of July
+Red, White and Blue Fourth of July Sangria

 2 glasses of 4th of July sangria sitting on a flag napkin with red, white and blue striped straws.